jcdotnet/jc-social-sharing/readme.txt

 - Sharing support for Buffer, Facebook, LinkedIn, Twitter and WhatsApp.
 - Allows you to drag and drop the buttons you want to display.
-- Allows you to add the buttons to public post types.
+- Allows you to reorder the buttons.
 - Allows you to display the buttons after/before the text content.
 - Allows you to display a text before/above the buttons
 - Allows you to hide the social media names.
 - Allows you to play animations on hover.
-- Fully responsive
+- Fully responsive.
 - Fully translated into Spanish (es_ES).
 You can contribute to translate this plugin by contacting the author.
 - This plugin has a small file size and uses the necessary (just a few lines) JavaScript and CSS.
 - This plugin doesn't use external libraries, only installs font-awesome if hasn't been installed yet.
-- This plugin DOESN'T create any TABLES on the WordPress database.
+- This plugin doesn't create any tables on the WordPress database.
-- You can place the social buttons everywhere using the shortcodes this plugin provides.

 == Support ==